Tenant and landlord disputes

 The officer works on rebuilding the relationship between tenant - landlord and mediates and offers specialist housing advice on the type of disputes that may arise.
 Concentration is on breaking down the communication barrier before enforcement action is taken by Environmental Health.

-3. Resolving issues relating to evictions caused due to statutory overcrowding.
+3. Resolve issues relating to evictions caused due to statutory overcrowding

 Preventing statutory overcrowding in the borough and facilitating the rehousing of tenants into suitable accommodation.